Introduction

 If you want to combine multiple styles in a single text, you need to apply the styles individually and concatenate the result.
 Since applying a style and printing the result with click.echo() is a very common pattern, you can use click.secho() to do that in a single command, i.e. have the option to apply colors etc. and then print the result.
 The code above leads to text like this:

-Colorful text
+Colorful styled text

 Now that we’ve learned, how to make colorful text, to draw attention to key pieces of information, let’s talk about one of the - in my opinion - coolest features of Click: Progress Bars.